Business Benefits of Big Data in Travel Industry

 Tourism is a very broad field, it has giants like TripAdvisor, booking.com, Airbnb, and a lot of small players.
 Large companies have a huge number of tasks that machine learning helps to solve: from trying to predict conversion and ranking search results to analyzing reviews and building a recommendation system for users.

-Big companies have a lot of data: there are pictures, data about hotels, and reviews.
+Big companies have a lot of data: pictures, hotel data, and reviews.
 This data is often of very low quality: for example, photos with poor resolution or from the wrong hotel, there are also many errors in the description of hotels - for example, the description lists amenities such as a washing machine, and iron, but in fact, there are none.
 In this regard, the tasks of verifying information from data arise, and now all the big players are actively implementing computer vision systems.
 They will allow you to recognize what is shown in the pictures, to classify the pictures - to understand, for example, which room is shown in the photo: a bathroom, a bedroom, and so on.

 But these are the tasks of the big players.
 In smaller companies, there is a problem that user conversion does not increase from the introduction of machine learning since the flow of customers is small, and it is difficult to achieve a significant effect from machine learning.
 There are a lot of such companies, so far advanced machine learning is not very useful for them, but classical analytical tools, optimization methods, and so on work well.